What The App Teaches

 The term "Adyghe" is used in two ways.
 Narrowly, it means Western Circassian (spoken in the Republic of Adygea).
 Broadly, it is what Circassians call themselves and their language in general.
-The app teaches Kabardian (Eastern Adyghe).
-If that is the variety you want, you are in the right place.
+The app teaches both: Adyghe (Western Circassian) and Kabardian (Eastern Circassian).
+Whichever branch your family speaks, you are in the right place.

-Recorded with native Kabardian speakers.
+Recorded with native speakers of both Adyghe and Kabardian.
 Every word, every lesson, the real pronunciation.

 10 minutes a day